zainab-anjum/zainab-anjum/README.md

 # Hi there 👋 I'm Zainab Anjum

 ### Multimodal AI Training Specialist | LLM Alignment | Prompt Engineer | Master's in English

-I am an expert in bridging the gap between human intuition and model reasoning.
-Specialized in audio-visual temporal cues, robotics dataset curation, and ASR hallucination detection.
+I specialize in bridging the gap between human intuition and model reasoning.
+Over the past two years, I've worked across audio-visual temporal cues, robotics dataset curation, computer vision, and ASR hallucination detection.

-With over two years of experience in the AI industry, I bring loads of patience, high attention to detail, and a laser focus to every project.
-I use GitHub to document the logic behind high-fidelity AI training.
+My repositories document the processes, reasoning, and best practices behind high-quality AI training and evaluation.

+**What do I bring to the table?** Loads of patience, a keen eye for detail, an obsession with clarity, and a deep appreciation for nuance.
+The most interesting problems in AI rarely have simple answers, and I love delving in all things complicated.

 ---